Operation Market Garden: Early successes

 Operation Market Garden opened with Allied success all round.
 In the first landing, almost all troops arrived on top of their drop zones without incident.
 In the 82nd Airborne Division, 89% of troops landed on or within 1000 m of their drop zones and 84% of gliders landed on or within 1000 m of their landing zones.
 This contrasted with previous operations where night drops had resulted in units being scattered by up to 19 km.
 Losses to enemy aircraft and flak were light; German flak was described in reports as "heavy but inaccurate".
-By the end of the first day all water crossings were 100 percent in allied hands, or German troops prevented from using the crossings, except for the large Nijmegen bridge.
+By the end of the first day all water crossings were – with the exception of the large Nijmegen bridge – 100 percent in Allied hands or with German troops prevented from using the crossings.

 In the south, the 101st met little resistance and captured four of five bridges assigned to them.
 After a brief delay caused by four 88 mm guns and a machine gun post, the bridge at Son was blown up by the Germans on approach.
 Later that day several small attacks by the German 59th Infantry Division were beaten off.
 Small units of the 101st moved south of Son, towards Eindhoven.
 Later that day they made contact with German forces.

 To their north, the 82nd arrived with a small group dropped near Grave securing the bridge.
 They also succeeded in capturing one of the vitally important bridges over the Maas-Waal canal, the lock-bridge at Heumen.
 The 82nd concentrated their efforts to seize the Groesbeek Heights instead of capturing their prime objective, the Nijmegen bridge.
 The capture of the Groesbeek Heights was to set up a blocking position on the high ground to prevent a German attack out of the nearby Klever Reichswald and to deny the heights to German artillery observers.
 Browning, the commander of the 1st Airborne Army agreed with the assertions of Gavin, the commander of the 82nd, that Groesbeek Heights were the priority.
 Gavin wanted to occupy the Grave and the Maas (Meuse)-Waal canal bridges before Nijmegen bridge.
 He would attempt to seize the Nijmegen bridge only when these were secure, thus releasing troops for Nijmegen.